-• The average gas cost for the past 12 months is \$1.233/therm, which is the blended rate used throughout the analysis.
+- The average gas cost for the past 12 months is \$1.377/therm, which is the blended rate used throughout the analysis. - The Borg-Warner gas-fired furnaces were assumed to be non-operational in accounting for the calculated energy use.